-Washington Football Team replaces cheerleaders with co-ed dance team
+Washington Football Team replaces cheerleaders with coed dance team

 “Hearing this new dance team being announced as diverse and athletic — those are just buzzwords and things we already embodied,” said Julia Camacho, who cheered for the team for the past two seasons.
 “It’s like it’s easier for the team to cut ties with the word 'cheerleader’ than to change the culture of the organization.”

 Dozens of former cheerleaders reached a confidential settlement with the team, months after The Post uncovered videos made from 2008 and 2010 outtakes of cheerleader swimsuit calendar shoots.
-Attorney Gloria Allred, who represented about 20 former cheerleaders, said she hopes the team “focuses on becoming a leader in improving the pay and working conditions of cheerleaders, and establishing a program which assures that cheerleaders are free of sexual harassment and exploitation.”
+Attorney Gloria Allred, who represented about 20 former cheerleaders, said she hopes the team “focuses on becoming a leader in improving the pay and working conditions of cheerleaders and establishing a program which assures that cheerleaders are free of sexual harassment and exploitation.”

 More than half a dozen football teams have added men to their cheerleading squads in recent years following a number of lawsuits alleging that members were underpaid and subject to sexual harassment.
 Sara Blackwell, who represented former cheerleaders in complaints against the New Orleans Saints and New York Jets, said adding men is a “great idea” but doesn’t solve long-standing problems.
 She also suggested the team is protecting itself from potential gender discrimination suits in the future.